 While the term «wrongful death» seems quite self-explanatory, many are unaware of the legal ramifications of a wrongful death case.
-A wrongful death is a result of negligence or intent to harm on the part of another.
+Wrongful death is a result of negligence or intent to harm on the part of another.
 Wrongful death cases are considered a civil suit, separate from criminal cases.
 Action can be sought against individuals or companies who are at fault of negligence or intent to harm.

-Wrongful death cases are unique in that they are not filed by the person directly harmed in the case, but rather the loved ones who are seeking damages for expenses incurred as a result off the loss of their loved ones.
+Wrongful death cases are unique in that they are not filed by the person directly harmed in the case, but rather the loved ones who are seeking damages for expenses incurred as a result of the loss of their loved ones.
 These can include medical bills, funeral costs, and financial and/or parental support for loved ones left behind.